cloud-elements/devportal/docs/guides/elements/define-info.md

 # Custom Element Information

-{% include workflow.html displayNames="Info,Authentication,Configuration,Parameters,Hooks,Events,Bulk,Resources" links="define-info.html,auth.html,config.html,config.html#set-up-parameters,hooks.html,events.html,bulk.html,resources.html" active="info"%}
+{% include workflow.html displayNames="Info,Authentication,Config & Parameters,Hooks,Events,Resources" links="define-info.html,auth.html,config.html,hooks.html,events.html,resources.html" active="Info"%}

 When you create an element, the first step is to provide some basic information about the element.
-Basic information includes how you identify the element, the hub it belongs to, the type of service to connect to, the authentication type of the element, and information about the API.
+To build the element, we need to know how you identify the element, the hub it belongs to, the type of service to connect to, the authentication type of the element, and information about the API provider.

 {% include callout.html content="<strong>On this page</strong></br><a href=#basic-element-information-setup>Basic Element Information Setup</a></br><a href=#element-information-parameters>Element Information Parameters</a>" type="info" %}